 Established in 1968, NBSCETT is New Brunswick’s independent certifying body for engineering/applied science technicians and technologists.
 Certification is accomplished by a Certification Board which includes a panel of technical experts from varied disciplines.
 The Board evaluates applications and recommends certification to the Society Council of engineering/applied science technicians and technologists who meet recognized national benchmarks in education and experience.

 NBSCETT confers the designations “CTech” and “PTech” which are symbols of achievement in engineering/applied science technology and are legally protected for use only by fully certified members.
 Other designations which have been granted by the Society are ‘CET’, Certified Engineering Technician and ‘CET’, Certified Engineering Technologist.
-The designations are recognized across Canada by employers and other engineering professionals through the efforts of provincial associations that make up the Canadian Council of Technicians and Technologists (CCTT).
+The designations are recognized across Canada by employers and other engineering professionals through the efforts of provincial associations.

 NBSCETT … “Advancing the Professions of Applied Science and Engineering Technology in New Brunswick for the Benefit of Society.”